 Heart disease is the number one killer of women over the age of 25 in the United States irrespective of race or ethnicity.
-Each year, six times as many women die of cardiovascular disease than breast cancer.
-The condition affects approximately 10 percent of women between the ages of 45 and 64, and one in four women over 65 years of age - about 8 million women in all.
+Each year, six times as many women die of cardiovascular disease than of breast cancer.
+The condition affects approximately 10 percent of women between the ages of 45 and 64, and one in four women over 65 years of age - about 8 million women total.

 Heart attack symptoms for women may include: